Lafayette KT-135 EXPLOR-AIR radio kit

 Here are the switch designations on the schematic (since Lafayette didn't add them).
 As far as the numbering system is concerned, it seems the designer selected lug 4 (with the red dot) and then went around the switch clockwise.
 This put the numbers out of order at Lug 1.

 It didn't really matter.
 Not a single person ever used the schematic to wire the switch.
-It is merely presented here so you can bring it up on your phone at the start of a party and break the ice.
+It is merely presented here so you can bring it up on your phone at the start of a party to break the ice.

 Next, some other Lafayette KT-135 kits restored or refurbished..